MicrosoftDocs/win32-pr.pt-br/desktop-src/medfound/how-to-write-an-evr-presenter.md

-As seguintes interfaces são opcionais:
+As interfaces a seguir são opcionais: